A letter from the founder.

 Missing out once, ok.
 But when it happens over and over again, the implications of these missed connections are reflected in our overall sense of rootedness & belonging, whether we are aware of it or not.
 This matters.

 So, we created Inhabit – a local network that redesigns cities around people, putting each resident at the center of their community from day one.
-The experience of our city and our neighborhood is in the end an experience that we can only create together, and in a time when we are more empowered to live and move independently, we must be equally empowered to take root.
+The experience of our city and our neighborhood is, in the end, an experience that we can only create together, and in a time when we are more empowered to move, we must be equally empowered to take root.
 Whether it be for ten months, or ten years, we all deserve a place that feels like home.

 — Stacey Meeker